Insights from Those Who DO Remember

 “How is this to be avoided, among ordinary men, even highly educated ordinary men?
 Frankly, I do not know.
 I do not see, even now.
 Many, many times since it all happened I have pondered that pair of great maxims, Principiis obsta and Finem respice—'Resist the beginnings' and 'Consider the end.'
 But one must foresee the end in order to resist, or even see the beginnings.
 One must foresee the end clearly and certainly and how is this to be done, by ordinary men or even by extraordinary men?” - per Mayer

 To be sure: foretelling the future is fraught with difficulty.
+I'm trying to make one simple pattern obvious enough.

 “We have followed heroic leaders into disastrous wars while we have largely ignored the people who acted from kindness or wrote the truth.
 Having made false gods, we have made a god of falsity.
 If the truth will set us free, we must first set free the truth.” - James Bacque

-Theodore Dalrymple is the pen name of a newspaper columnist, a senior fellow at the Manhattan Institute, and retired physician who practiced in a British inner-city hospital and prison.
+Theodore Dalrymple is the pen name of a newspaper columnist, a senior fellow at the Manhattan Institute, and a retired physician who practiced medicine in a British inner-city hospital and prison.
 He has been called the “Orwell of our time.”

-“Political Correctness is Communist propaganda writ small.
+“Political Correctness14 is Communist propaganda writ small.
 In my study of Communist societies, I came to the conclusion that the purpose of Communist propaganda was not to persuade or convince, nor to inform, but to humiliate; and therefore the less it corresponds to reality the better.
-When people are forced to remain silent when they are being told the most obvious lies, or even worse when they are forced to repeat the lies themselves, they lose once and for all their sense of probity.
+When people are forced to remain silent when they are being told the most obvious lies, or even worse when they are forced to repeat the lies themselves, they lose once and for all their sense of probity15.
 To assent to obvious lies is to co-operate with evil, and in some small way to become evil oneself.
 One's standing to resist anything is thus eroded, and even destroyed.
 A society of emasculated liars is easy to control.
 I think if you examine political correctness, it has the same effect, and is intended to.” - “Theodore Dalrymple”

-“Real problems sooner or later are resolved; on the contrary, pseudoproblems are not.”
+“Real problems sooner or later are resolved; on the contrary, pseudo-problems are not.”

 ― Primo Levi, Moments of Reprieve

-Those of you have read “1984” by George Orwell … (some wag recently said that the book was supposed to be a cautionary tale, not an instruction manual) … will recognise the importance (and current prevalence) of “newspeak” - giving words new meanings, making it difficult to discuss anything sensibly.
+Those of you have read “1984” by George Orwell … (some wag recently said that the book was supposed to be a cautionary tale, not an instruction manual)16 … will recognise the importance (and current prevalence) of “newspeak” - giving words new meanings, making it difficult to discuss anything sensibly.

 “If language is not correct, then what is said is not what is meant; if what is said is not what is meant, then what must be done remains undone; if this remains undone, morals and art will deteriorate; if justice goes astray, the people will stand about in helpless confusion.
 Hence there must be no arbitrariness in what is said.
 This matters above everything.” - “Theodore Dalrymple”